pyeventsourcing/eventsourcing-grpc/README.md

 applications as a set of gRPC servers.
 Leader and follower connections, for prompting and pulling event notifications, are implemented with gRPC clients.

-This package provides console commands can be used to start servers and run systems from a command line interface.
+This package provides console commands that can be used to start servers and run systems from a command line interface.

 This package also provides an example of running an event-sourced application in